exabrial/petrify/readme.md

 * m2cgen
     - https://github.com/BayesWitnesses/m2cgen
     - Transpiles trained Python model objects `.java` source file
-    - Giant nest `if/then/else`
+    - Giant nest of `if/then/else`
     - Runs into 64kb method limits
     - Reads scikit-learn, XGBoost, LightGBM model objects directly, not ONNX
     - Last commit was 2022
     - No runtime dependencies in the generated code, hey nice!

 Petrify takes a different approach: compile the tree ensemble directly to JVM bytecode.
 The result is a plain Java class with no runtime dependencies beyond the `Fossil` interface.
-No JNI, no native libraries, no interpretation loop, no PMML conversion step.
+No JNI, no native libraries, no interpretation loop, no Java source conversion step.

 ## Usage

-### Maven Coordinates
+### Maven Lib Coordinates

 - coming soon